hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 To find such issues at compile-time, we can either enable all warnings, or we can turn all warnings into error (such that an application doesn't compile if there are warnings present).

-We can enable all errors with the `-Wall` compile time flag.
+We can enable displaying all warnings with the `-Wall` compile time flag.

 ```
 $ gcc -Wall -o test test.c